 State Aid Compliant

-Whilst the Federation recognises that any direct financial support must be state aid complaint the EU, the EU itself provides a number of regimes that provide for direct financial assistance.
+Whilst the Federation recognises that any direct financial support must be state aid complaint, the EU itself provides a number of regimes that provide for direct financial assistance.
 To ensure that there is a level playing field between Gibraltar and companies across the border, Gibraltar companies must be able to access the same level of direct financial assistance.

 What happens next?